NUU-Solutions/CUU/README.md

 * Easy to extend and customize

 ## Requirements
-* Header-only (just #include "cuu.h"), no 3rd party libraries
+* Header-only (#include "cuu.h"), no 3rd party libraries
 * C++17
 * Works with Visual Studio 2017 for now
 * Portability should be quite easy, but I don't have the resources.
 Please contact me, if you do.

 ## Motivation
-A recent project of mine required saving relatively large custom data
+A recent project required saving relatively large custom data
 * in binary format (for performance reasons)
 * in human readable form (for easy inspection)

-I spendt weeks with boost.serialization, cereal and libs11n.
+I spent weeks with boost.serialization, cereal and libs11n.
 But, for various reasons, they just did not cut it.
-So I finally decided to roll my own.
-This is the result. **My focus is on simplicty, usability and more simpicity!**
+So, I finally decided to roll my own.
+This is the result. **The focus is on simplicty, usability and more simpicity!**

 ## Example
 Consider the following Order and Customer classes